AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 1. Networking
 ----------------

-- **AWS Transit Gateway Egress Security Domain** allows you create a Security Domain with Egress Attribute to allow central egress control filter or firewalling.
-Aviatrix Controller automatically updates both VPC route table and AWS Transit Gateway route table when a VPC is attached or detached to the AWS Transit Gateway so you don't have to.
-Use cases are single IP address egress whitelisting and central firewalling.

 - **Transit DMZ for Egress Traffic Inspection** provides the capability to inspect egress bound traffic in a central DMZ VPC or security VPC.

 - **Transit DMZ for East-West Traffic Inspection** allows you to inspect VPC to VPC traffic through a central DMZ VPC or security VPC.